scottdorman/scottdorman.github.io/_posts/2006/2006-06-18-windows-vista-kernel-changes-kernel-transactions.md

 * CommitTransaction
 * RollbackTransaction

-The kernel has IoCreateFile, which now has an ExtraCreateParameters which specified the transaction handle.
+The kernel has `IoCreateFile`, which now has an `ExtraCreateParameters` which specified the transaction handle.